Simply007/kontent-custom-element-samples/README.md

-# Gallery of Custom Element samples for Kentico Kontent
+# Gallery of Custom Element samples for Kontent by Kentico

 ![Last modified][last-commit]